1. Definition

 We have seen that a matrix $A$ multiplying a vector $\vec{x}$ is in fact a linear transformation.

-We now are interested in the vector $\vec{x}$ whose image $\vec{y}$ (under the linear transformation) is linearly dependent to itself, namely :
+We now are interested in the vector $\vec{x}$ whose image $\vec{y}$ (under the linear transformation) is linearly dependent on itself, namely :

 $\lambda$ and $\vec{x}$ satisfying $(1)$ are called respectively eigenvalues and eigenvectors.